 Brad has also worked with the Department of Commerce and U.S. Customs to prevent circumvention of the U.S. trade laws by foreign producers and U.S. importers.
 He has also helped U.S. industries obtain additional tariff breakouts to better monitor trade.
-He has conducted seminars with U.S. Customs regarding circumvention and classification issues.
+Furthermore, Brad has conducted seminars with U.S. Customs regarding circumvention and classification issues.

-Brad Hudgens is not licensed to practice law.
+Brad is not licensed to practice law.